 \section{Concrete Model}

 We now illustrate the scenario discussed above with a concrete model.
 For that purpose, for the needed heavy mediator, we will assume that that there is only one $\mathcal{O}(1\,\mathrm{TeV})$ scalar leptoquark.
 Since we need it to have RH couplings to both quarks and leptons, we can opt for either a weak singlet or triplet.
-After inspection of the complete list of Lagrangians~\cite{Dorsner:2016wpm}, we see that the scalar leptoquark $S_1$ indeed couples to RH quarks and leptons, including the RH neutrino.
-Note that in terms of the SM quantum numbers, color triplet, weak singlet, and the hypercharge $-1/3$, $S_1$ is denoted by $(\bar 3, 1, -1/3)$, and its interaction Lagrangian reads:
+After inspection of the complete list of Lagrangians~\cite{Dorsner:2016wpm}, we see that the scalar leptoquark $S_1$ indeed couples to RH quarks and leptons, including the RH neutrino~\cite{Azatov:2018kzb}.
+Note that in terms of the SM quantum numbers, color triplet, weak singlet, and the hypercharge $-1/3$, $S_1$ is denoted by $(\bar 3, 1, -1/3)$, and its Lagrangian contains the following RH interactions:

 in an obvious notation, where $y^R_{c \tau}$, $y^R_{b N}$ and $y^R_{s N}$ are the three non-zero Yukawa couplings, which together with $m_{S_1}$ amount to four model parameters.
 We know that the current experimental bound on $m_{S_1}\gtrsim 1.5$~TeV~\cite{Angelescu:2021lln}, which we will set to $m_{S_1}=2$~TeV in the following.
 At the low energy scales, after integrating out $S_1$, one indeed retrieves the Lagrangian~\eqref{eq:RR}, with the Wilson coefficients expressed in terms of the $S_1$-model parameters as: